riscv/riscv-opcodes/README.md

 This project follows a very specific file structure to define the instruction encodings.
 All files containing instruction encodings start with the prefix `rv`.
-These files can either be present in the root directory (if the instructions have been ratified) of the `unratified` directory.
+These files can either be present in the root directory (if the instructions have been ratified) or the `unratified` directory.
 The exact file-naming policy and location is as mentioned below:

 1. `rv_x` - contains instructions common within the 32-bit and 64-bit modes of extension X.